 2.3.1 Opportunities in the Public Right-of-Way

-Most of the GI control measures in Rock Creek GI Project B will be constructed in the public ROW, specifically planter strips and alleys.
-These include bioretention in the planter strip between the curb and the sidewalk, subsurface storage, and permeable pavement in alleys.
+Planter bioretention and alley permeable pavement in Rock Creek GI Project B are planned to be constructed in the public ROW.
 Some GI controls will be implemented on private properties, specifically downspout disconnections.